 deleteRecord against the configured CRM driver to scrub the provider-side record.
 Drivers

-this divergence.
+divergence.

 Connecting your CRM during onboarding

-Your operator runs through the connect step on the kickoff call (Step 5 of the Quickstart):- OAuth providers (HubSpot / Salesforce / Zoho / Athenahealth) — your operator triggers the
+Your operator runs through the connect step on the kickoff call (Step 5 of the Quickstart):- OAuth providers (HubSpot / Salesforce / Zoho / Athenahealth): your operator triggers the

 OAuth flow from the admin console; you sign in on the provider’s OAuth page; tokens land